mousewanderer/ESP32XHS3E-AI/README.md

 # Arduino IDE method

 install ExpressIF from the Libraries then select ESP-S3-BOX then make sure you have this for the OLED libraries
-#include <Wire.h>
+- <Wire.h>
-#include <Adafruit_GFX.h>
+- <Adafruit_GFX.h>
-#include <Adafruit_SSD1306.h>
+-  <Adafruit_SSD1306.h>

 and the SDA is pin 41 and the SCL is pin 42.

-commonly the address is 0x3C you can check it by using an address checker for I2C the just upload the code
+commonly the address is 0x3C you can check it by using an address checker for I2C then just upload the code

 ## CODE sample
 **sketch_file*